stoph/latin-lunch/README.md

-# Charlotte Latin lower school lunch
+# Charlotte Latin Lower School lunch
-Alexa skill for Charlotte Latin lower school lunch
+Alexa skill to get the daily lounch menu

+(Very much a work in progress to learn how to build an Alexa skill)